etingof/talks/pyvo-optional-static-typing/source/slides.rst

 * Runs at linting time
 * Ensures proper types of function args, return and free variables
 * Infers variables types from first assignment
-* Validates types by inheritance
+* Validates types only by inheritance (at present)
 * Influences type hints

 Common grounds: type hints